IvanKuchin/pancreas_segmentation/README.md

 Whole network has been trained end-to-end, w/o any tiling.
 Reasoning is to avoid artifacts where pancreas segmentation cut to a tile edge.

 Every CT downscaled to dimensionality 160x160x160, this is the maximum size that fits into TeslaK40m (12GB RAM).
 Pooling implemented over WxD dimensions, D (depth) keeps constant (ie 160 over whole network), this helps a little with segmentation recovery.
+Single CT in a training batch, therefore BatchNormalization was not in use.

 Optimization algoritm Adam with start learning rate 0.002 then reduce on plateau by 0.1 over 30 epochs.
 Total number of epochs restricted to 1000.